sanket143/sanket143.github.io/_posts/2020-04-29-organize-your-files.md

 author: sanket
 categories: [ Hacks ]
 image: https://images.pexels.com/photos/6440/magazines-desk-work-workspace.jpg?auto=compress&cs=tinysrgb&dpr=1&w=500
-tags: [leafy, featured]
+tags: [featured]
 ---

 I've been to a lot of Operating Systems.
 Well all of 'em were linux distros though.
-When we do that often it, sometimes we regret of not backing up some files and then I started orgnizing my files.
+When we change OS more often, sometimes we regret of not backing up some files.
+So I started orgnizing my files, which makes it easier for me to know what needs to be backed up.

 I've got three folders `Lite`, `Remote`, `Verts`.

-`Remote`: For git repos that are remotely available like on GitHub, GitLab or Bit etc.
+`Remote`: For git repos that are remotely available like on GitHub, GitLab or Bit etc. We don't need a backup for this folder, cuz we will have an updated project on GitHub or GitLab.

 `Verts`: This also contains but with note remote origin to push.
 Like we might have created some projects to fiddle around with some tech or so.